 Some fashion merchants also offer clothing made through sustainable practices.
 Last year I spoke with local retailers on this topic for my article How to move into Sustainable Fashion, with tips from local retailers.

 Another sustainable and zero-waste option/idea I’ve been watching is refilling.
 Here in Kingston, there has been an upswing in stores that offer household and personal care products without the plastic packaging.
 Customers bring in a container and fill it with product, paying only for the quantity of product they need.
 These zero waste stores even send their empty containers back to the manufacturers for refilling, creating a closed-loop system.
-I have an article coming out for Kingstonist that delves further into the refillery movement.
-I’ll add the link here when it’s published.
+I wrote a piece out for Kingstonist that delves further into the refillery movement.

 As consumers, we have the ability to affect change with our purchasing behaviour.
 By making smart, informed choices, we can feel good knowing we’re making a small difference in the world.